florian-vuillemot/florian-vuillemot.github.io/_posts/2023-12-17-azure-function-python-ml-part-3.markdown

 ```

 ## Automatic validation
 [Software testing](https://en.wikipedia.org/wiki/Software_testing) is standard in software development.
-Let's add a test in a file `test.py` on the Azure Function to validate the interface of our application:
+Let's add a test in a file `test.py` on the API to validate the interface of our application:
 ```
 import json
 import pickle